The circle indicates the time we discuss in this section

-During the Nanboku-Cho period, Samurai demanded large, elaborate and practical swords.
-Soshu Den style — elaborate, large, and impressive —became the most popular style.
-Nanboku-Cho period was the height of the Soshu Den.
-Many swordsmiths moved to Kamakura and forged Soshu Den style swords.
-Other schools and provinces also made Soshu Den style swords in their own places.
+During the Nanboku-Cho period, Samurai demanded a large, elaborate, and impressive yet practical sword.
+The Soshu Den style sword in Nanboku-cho time was just that.
+This type was the most popular style then.
+The Nanboku-cho period was the height of the Soshu Den.
+Many swordsmiths moved from other provinces to the Kamakura area and forged the Soshu Den style swords.
+Other schools and regions outside the Kamakura area also made the Soshu Den style swords in their own places.

 *From Sano Museum Catalogue ( Permission granted).

 Ji-hada (地肌: Area between Shino-gi and tempered line) ———————-Wood-grain pattern (Itame 板目).
 Sometimes Tobiyaki (patchy tempered spots) appears on Ji-hada.
 For Ji-hada, refer to Chapter 3 Names of parts.

 Kissaki (切っ先) and Boshi (Tempered line at Kissaki area) ———- O-kissaki (long and large Kissaki).
 Fukura kareru (less arc).
 Midare-komi (body and boshi have a similar tempered pattern), with Kaeri-fukashi (hamon deeply turns back), sometimes Hitatsura (entirely tempered).
 See the above illustration.

 Sword-smiths during Nanboku-Cho Period Soshu Den (school)